csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 1. Finally, we average the latitude and longitude values of all ride trips corresponding to the stations to determine the **lat** and **lng** geo-location of each station.

-    * Now that we have the most basic station information, we need consider the trip data from 2020 and notice that the geo-location can be different for the same station.
+    * Now that we have the most basic station information, we need consider the trip data from 2020 where we notice that the geo-location can be different for the same station.

     * Latitude / Longitude values for the stations are included in the same row as each ride’s information.
 Since each bike has its own GPS device, there is slight variance in the lat/long values of every station per ride.
 However, each station can only have one unique geo-location, so we take mean value for all respective lat/long values of a station.

+#### Cleaning Operations
+Now that we have established a solid foundation for information about each station, we use this data to replace...

 #### Manipulating Data
+There needs to be cleaning operations first.

 After the cleaning operation, our data is nearly ready for analysis.
 But before that, we manipulate it to ease our analysis.
 * Latitude / Longitude values for the stations are included in the same row as each ride’s information.
 Since each bike has its own GPS device, there is slight variance in the lat/long values of every station per ride.
 However, each station can only have one unique geo-location, so we take mean value for all respective lat/long values of a station.
 These values are then used to replaced the start and end station lat/long values for each ride.